Johnson-A/UNM_Research/README.md

 # mantle_simulation
-Simulation for mantle convention with fluid flow and heat advection written in fences
+Simulation for mantle convection with fluid flow and heat advection written in fenics